Is Propane A Liquid Or Gas

 Q: How can I detect a propane leak?

 A: Propane has a distinct, unpleasant odor that is added to it during processing.
-If you smell this odor, it could indicate a propane leak.
+Plus, if you smell this odor, it could indicate a propane leak.
 You can also use a soap and water solution to check for leaks – if bubbles appear, there's a leak.

 Q: Is propane environmentally friendly?

 A: Propane is considered to be a relatively clean-burning fuel.
-It produces fewer greenhouse gas emissions than other fossil fuels such as coal and gasoline.
+So it produces fewer greenhouse gas emissions than other fossil fuels such as coal and gasoline.
 Renewable propane, produced from sustainable sources, offers even greater environmental benefits.

 Conclusion